-- (a) These rules apply to any place, or area of land, where there are living areas, manufactured or prefabricated homes or dwellings or other housing provided by a farmer, farm labor contractor, agricultural employer or other person in connection with the recruitment of workers on an agricultural establishment. - (b) These rules apply to any type of labor housing and related facilities together with the tract of land, established, or to be established, operated or maintained for housing workers with or without families whether or not rent is paid or collected. - (c) Manufactured dwellings and homes must comply with specifications for construction of sleeping places, unless they comply with ORS 446.155 to 446.185 and OAR 918-500-0020(2) that have the requirements and specifications for sanitation and safety design for manufactured dwellings.

-- (d) These rules apply to housing given to, rented, leased to or otherwise provided to employees for use while employed and provided or allowed either by the employer, a representative of the employer or a housing operator. - (e) These rules, unless otherwise stated, apply to all occupants of the labor housing and facilities. - (f) These rules apply to all labor housing sites owned, operated, or allowed to operate on property under the jurisdiction of any state or municipal authority. - (g) Violations relating to the occupants' personal housekeeping practices in facilities that are not common use will not result in citations to the employer. - (h) For the purposes of OAR 437-004-1120, labor contractors as defined in ORS 658.405 are employers.
+- (a) These rules apply to any [agricultural labor housing and related facilities defined in OAR 437-004-1120(4).] place, or area of land, where there are living areas, manufactured or prefabricated homes or dwellings or other housing provided by a farmer, farm labor contractor, agricultural employer or other person in connection with the recruitment of workers on an agricultural establishment. - (b) These rules apply to any type of labor housing and related facilities together with the tract of land, established, or to be established, operated or maintained for housing workers with or without families whether or not [fees are] rent is paid or collected. - (c) [These rules apply to, but are not limited to, tents, frame construction housing, manufactured and prefabricated structures defined in Oregon Revised Statutes (ORS).]
+Manufactured dwellings and homes must comply with specifications for construction of sleeping places, unless they comply with ORS 446.155 to 446.185 and OAR 918-500-0020(2) that have the requirements and specifications for sanitation and safety design for manufactured dwellings. - (d) These rules apply to housing given to, rented, leased to or otherwise provided to employees for use while employed and provided or allowed either by the employer, a representative of the employer or a housing operator. - (e) These rules, unless otherwise stated, apply to all occupants of the labor housing and facilities. - (f) These rules apply to all labor housing sites owned, operated, or allowed to operate on property under the jurisdiction of any state or municipal authority. - (g) Violations relating to the occupants' personal housekeeping practices [fer issues in paragraphs 8, 9, 10, 11, 12, 13, 16 and 18] in facilities that are not common use will not result in citations to the employer. - (h) For the purposes of OAR 437-004-1120, labor contractors as defined in ORS 658.405 are employers.

-(2) These rules do not apply to:
+(2) [Exemptions.]
+These rules do not apply to: